 - Channels: social media, mailing lists, print products, exhibitions, etc.;

 - Content: a strategy to distribute content relevant to your audience at an agreed schedule (e.g., blog, guides/ebooks, infographics, case studies, newsletters, webinars, podcasts).
 Keep a content inventory, so you have enough new or processed content for your marketing calendar.
-Try to use this free content planer to keep track of all pieces of content that you produce/ publish;
+Try to use this free content planner to keep track of all pieces of content that you produce/ publish;

 - Additional security: marketing materials (e.g. website, press kit, brochures, infographics, seller tools (scripts, templates, etc.));

-- Methods: viral, inbound/outbound marketing, drip marketing using marketing automation software, testimonials, referral, shareware, user retention, free resources, partnerships, sponsorships, beta programs, contests/challenges, social motives.
+- Methods: viral, inbound/outbound marketing, drip marketing using marketing automation software, testimonials, referral, shareware, user retention, free resources, partnerships, sponsorships, beta programs, contests/challenges, and social motives.

 It is simply impossible to develop an all-covering content marketing strategy without considering the above points.
-If you do not know your audience and its interests, you will hardly be able to find correct words and free images that people would like.
+If you do not know your audience and its interests, you will hardly be able to find the correct words and free images that people would like.